-Unique system generated number assigned to each certificate.
-No duplicate serial numbers are allowed under the same Issuing CA. Issuing CAs shall generate non-sequential Certificate serial numbers greater than zero (0) containing at least sixty-four (64) bits of entropy from a CSPRNG.
+A unique and system generated number SHALL be assigned to each certificate.
+Duplicate serial numbers are not allowed under the same Issuing CA. Issuing CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least sixty-four (64) bits of entropy from a CSPRNG.